janwilmake/parallel-mcp/DRAFT.md

 The Task MCP Server uses an async architecture that lets agents start research tasks and continue executing other work without blocking.
 This is critical for production agents handling complex workflows - start a deep research task on competitor analysis, move on to enriching a prospect list, then retrieve the research results when complete.

 Long-running deep research tasks that might take minutes no longer freeze your agent's execution.
 The result: agents can orchestrate multiple parallel research streams and maintain responsiveness while conducting thorough web intelligence gathering.
-This async capability makes it one of the first truly enterprise-grade MCP servers designed for production environments.

 ## Built for production AI agents